 The Promenade Fleuve-Montagne is a pedestrian link between Montréal’s two iconic natural features, the St. Lawrence River and Mount Royal.
 Details

-The Old Port hosts more than 10 works of public art.
-Can you find them all?
+The Old Port hosts works of public art.
+Discover them?

 Archaeological site of United Canada